 Anyone would love to see how fit they are, and the LifeCycle helps you in this regard as you can choose from 2 different fitness tests, including the Fit Test and US Navy PRT.

-Frequently monitoring your fitness levels using these also promise to track your progress with the home gym equipment in due course.
+Frequently monitoring your fitness levels using these also promises to track your progress with the home gym equipment in due course.

 #3.
 Integrated Reading Rack